 Oak Hill, St. Catharines

 Oak Hill was built by William Hamilton Merritt around 1860.
 It was intended to be a home for his family after their first home was destroyed by fire in 1858.
-Merritt was a successful businessman and the driving force behind the Welland Canal.
+Merritt was a successful merchant and the driving force behind the construction of the first Welland Canal.
 His new home reflected his stature and wealth.

 When Merritt died in 1862, his son Jebediah Prendergast Merritt inherited the house.
-He lived there until his death in 1900, at which point it was passed on to Catherine Welland Merritt.
+He lived there until his death in 1900 at which point it was passed on to Catherine Welland Merritt.
 During the first World War, Catherine allowed the government to use the house as a military convalescent home.
-After the war she moved back into the house.
+After the war, she moved back into the house.
 In 1923, the Merritt family donated much of the land and gardens to the City of St. Catharines.
-In 1928 Catherine sold the house, at which point it was used as an inn.
-It is during this period that the tunnels were purported to have been used to transport alcohol during Prohibition.
+Catherine Merritt sold the house in 1928 at which point it was used as an inn.
+It was during this period that the tunnels were purported to have been used to transport alcohol during Prohibition.

 In 1938, the home was purchased by E.T.
 Sandell.
 Sandell was the owner of the Taylor & Bate brewery and Silver Spire Broadcasting Company.
 He relocated the broadcasting studios of CKTB from the Welland House to the Merritt House.
 CKTB was St. Catharines' first radio station and it continues to broadcast out of the home.
 The house has a reputation for being haunted as a result of numerous reports of unexplained noises, odours, and other phenomena.